-As of Q1 2020, 67 sites with 1,454 ports have reserved funding.
-A majority of applications are currently in the Procurement and Pre-construction stages.
+As of the end of the second quarter in 2020, 67 sites with 1,454 ports have reserved funding.
+A majority of applications are currently in the pre-construction and post-installation verification stages.
 Several customers have completed their charging station procurement and submitted the required documentation.
 Figure 1.1 below shows the construction status for Pilot and Bridge.